rloutlaw/JavaSDKDocs/outlawSDKDocs/_shared/auth-include.md

 export AZURE_AUTH_LOCATION=/Users/raisa/azure.auth
 ```

-The authentication file is used to create the top level `Azure` object, which is used by the management libraries to define, create, and configure Azure resources.
+The authentication file is used to configure the entry point `Azure` object used by the management libraries to define, create, and configure Azure resources.

 ```java
 // pull in the location of the security file from the environment